eagronin/capstone-report/README.md

 The project entails classification analysis by fitting a decision tree and cluster analysis using k-means.
 It also uses graph analytics to identify the chattiest users / teams, longest conversations and active user groups.

-The analysis in this project was performed using Python, Spark, KNIME and Neo4j.
+The analysis in this project was performed using Spark, Python, Splunk, KNIME and Neo4j.

 We will discuss recommendations based on the classification analysis first, then we will proceed with the recommendations based on cluster analysis and graph analytics.

 The analysis is described in the [previous section](https://eagronin.github.io/capstone-analyze/).

 ## Recommendations Based on the Classification Analysis
-As we discussed in the [Data Exploration section](https://eagronin.github.io/capstone-prepare/), in-app purchases of expensive items generate more revenue for Eglence, Inc. than purchases of inexpensive items.
+As we discussed in the [Data Exploration](https://eagronin.github.io/capstone-prepare/) section, in-app purchases of expensive items generate more revenue for Eglence, Inc. than purchases of inexpensive items.
 Therefore, it is important to identify users who are more likely to purchase expensive items and target such items to these users.
 We call the users who tend to pucharase expensive items “HighRollers” and the users who tend to purchase inexpensive items “PennyPinchers”.
 Big-ticket items are those with a price of more than $5.00, and inexpensive items are those that cost $5.00 or less.

 In the previous section we performed classification analysis in KNIME to predict who is a HighRoller and who is a PennyPincher based on the known attributes.
 The final KNIME workflow is shown below: